chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/barcodes/index.md

 Barcodes are created and configured in GraFx Studio (different than in GraFx Publisher).

-- Click a barcode from the Barcode menu
+- Click a barcode from the Barcode library
 - Configure using the properties panel

 ![ui](barcodes1.gif)

 ## Barcode-specific settings

-Depending on the type, different settings are enabled or disabled.
+Depending on the specification and characteristics of the barcode, different settings are available.

-The definition of the barcode defines what settings are enabled.

-## Inheritance
+## Layout Inheritance

 The barcode type and settings are not inherited.
 It is the content of the frame.
 It is persistent across all layouts, similar to image or text.